bitbane/simple_sniffer/README.md

 The interface name (`ifname`) is optional.
 If specified, only capture packets on that interface.
 If not specified, packets from all interfaces will be captured.
-This is interesting if the system has non-ethernet interfaces since the PCAP is written to assume ethernet.
+This has interesting results if the system has non-ethernet interfaces since the PCAP is written to assume ethernet.

 **Issues:**